berjor/flask-quiz-app/README.md

 * [Screenshot](#screenshot)

 ## About
-At the moment of writing, I have deployed the game on: https://brijnders.pythonanywhere.com/ This quiz game was intended to provide me some experience with using a back-end web framework and web scraping.
+At the moment of writing, the game application is cloud hosted and can be played on: https://brijnders.pythonanywhere.com/ This quiz game was intended to provide me some experience with using a back-end web framework and web scraping.
 At every question of the quiz, the Python code employs web scraping to accomodate the user with visual hints (using the beautiful soup tool).
 For this quiz game I have collected ~3000 questions, mainly on computer science, mathematics, philosophy, languages, neuroscience.